ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-desktop.md

 [[!meta title="Bootstrapping new desktops"]]

-In addition to the [[normal steps for bringing up new machines|staff/procedures/new-server]], desktops require a couple extra steps.
+In addition to the [[normal steps for bringing up new machines|doc staff/procedures/new-server]], desktops require a couple extra steps.

 ## Generate labstats key/cert